Positioning Strategies For Real Estate Brands

 1 Hotels

-This is a more recently launched brand, separating itself through its commitment to sustainability.
+This is a more recently launched brand, separating itself through its commitment to sustainability in real estate.
 For example, all hotels are LEED certified, all operations are certified carbon neutral, and the designs are biophilic.

 The three keys to strategic positioning of a brand